akeneo/pim-docs/cookbook/rule/general_information_on_rule_format.rst

 Enrichment Rule Structure
 -------------------------

-Structure’s elements which define a rule are :
+Structure’s elements which define a rule are:
  - rule code (dynamic)
  - priority*
  - conditions
  - actions

-Structure's elements which define a condition are :
+Structure's elements which define a condition are:
  - field
  - locale​*
  - scope​*
  - operator
  - value

-An enrichment rule is structured as follows :
+An enrichment rule is structured as follows:

 .. code-block:: yaml